-Let your health care provider know if it has not fallen off by one month of age
+Let your healthcare provider know if it has not fallen off by 1 or 2 months of age

-Fold the baby's diaper down to the cord is not covered.
+Fold the baby's diaper down so the cord is not covered.
 Some diapers have special cut-outs for the cord area.

 Bleeding from the end of the cord or the area near the skin